 - Always make sure the shoulder belt is positioned across the center of child's shoulder.
 The belt should be kept away from child's neck, but not falling off child's shoulder.
-Failure to do so could reduce the amount of protection in an accident and cause serious injuries in a collision. - Both high-positioned lap belts and loose-fitting belts could cause serious injuries due to sliding under the lap belt during a collision or other unintended result.
-Keep the lap belt as low on hips as possible. - For child's safety, do not place the shoulder belt under child's arm. - After inserting the tab, make sure the tab and buckle are locked and that the lap and shoulder portions of the belt are not twisted. - Do not insert coins, clips, etc. in the buckle as this may prevent you from properly latching the tab and buckle.
+Failure to do so could reduce the amount of protection in an accident and increase the chance of injury. - Both high-positioned lap belts and loose-fitting belts could cause serious injuries due to sliding under the lap belt during a collision or other unintended result.
+Keep the lap belt positioned as low on a child's hips as possible. - For child's safety, do not place the shoulder belt under child's arm. - After inserting the tab, make sure the tab and buckle are locked and that the lap and shoulder portions of the belt are not twisted. - Do not insert coins, clips, etc. in the buckle as this may prevent you from properly latching the tab and buckle.